Hi, I’m Tiss.

 My Core Values

 Radical Accountability The secret to inner peace and true connection is taking full, no-excuses ownership of your mistakes, and not just your intentions, but your impact.
 It’s owning your part without getting defensive, making excuses, or shifting blame.
 It also means facing your own hard truths, even when it hurts.
-The truth doesn’t stop being true because you avoid it, but the avoidance tends to hurt people more than the mistake itself.
+Avoiding reality doesn’t change reality or stop the consequences from coming.

 If you’ve hurt someone you love, own it with radical accountability.